- The Problem With Weather Apps (Charlie Warzel, The Atlantic)

 A "note to self" post on how to create a systemd service and run it a regular user.

-Specify the service specifics:
+Specify the service options:

 ExecStop=/usr/bin/kill -HUP $MAINPID